hargoniX/bachelor/thesis/thesis.typ

 }
 ```]
 While this proof harness ends up only finding the failure we expect, it is very much possible
-that there are additional failures that are not discovered at this array size.
+that there exist more bugs that are not discovered at this array size.
 As we will see
 later on, there is usually a trade-off between the amount of state we explore (i.e. how sure we
 are that the verified properties generally hold) and the amount of resources (both time and RAM) required
 to complete the verification.